 Server Message Block (SMB2) protocol: The SMB2 protocol is typically used by clients to request file and print services from a network file server.
 The protocol enables you to establish a server connection, an authentication context for the connection, and to thereafter request access to files, shares, and printers.

 The SMB2 protocol is the mechanism that enables you to open, read, modify, and close files on a target server; to query and apply attributes to files or volumes on a target server; to moderate the shares and users; and to simultaneously open files.
-It also supports the creation of symbolic links, a function which, for example enables you to create a link to a file or directory from another file in a different directory location.
+It also supports the creation of symbolic links, a function which, for example, enables you to create a link to a file or directory from another file in a different directory location.

 SMB2 client: Typically a computer that uses a particular SMB2 dialect or later to make SMB requests to an SMB file server to obtain access to file system resources for reading and writing data.
 The SMB2 client sends and receives data to/from the SMB2 server via message packets of the SMB protocol.
 Note In the context of this training , the SMB2 client is the Driver computer and the SMB2 server is the SUT computer.